girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Libraries.md

 -  Float
 - Position

-6. **Font Awesome :** This is a CSS library which have vector icons and logos these are easily customize for your web designs.
-These icons are in multiple variants, as well, with each with good asset like light, regular, or solid styles .
+6. **De Style CSS:** Destyle CSS is a library which allows you to reset your HTML hence giving you a clean state for your web project.
--  It is extremely light as well as being easy to install and use
+- It let's you return line-height and font-size to its original state.
-- Font Awesome is as simple as cutting and pasting lines into your code.
+- It's also offers a blank canvas for specific web projects and applications.

-7. **Ionic :**  This have the features of a full array of CSS utilities and components and featuring everything from Headers to Buttons to Customized Text all things are possible with ionic .
+7. **Ionic :**  This is the library which more concentrated about the UI development , It have so much utilities Headers,Buttons and customized text.
-- It also allows for cross-platform development .
+- It can work on cross-platform hence make development easy .
-- It have native integration with most popular development environments .
+- The native intigration of the ionic library is very much useful in environment like react,vue and angular.
-- It also make prototyping easy, quick, and painless .
+- The prototyping is easy, very quick, and with easy implementation.

 8. **Semantic UI :** Semantic UI is used to give intented developers and designers a common vocabulary to make sure that everybody’s on the same page and make UI look more impressive .
 - Its classes are clear and easy to understand.